nens/threedi-docs/source/a_releasenotes.rst

 In this release we have the following:

-- Modeller interface
-- Modeller interface installer
+- Modeller interface (including installer)
 - Operational flood forecasting with 3Di
 - Script sharing - Invitation to participate
 - Brand new API (beta)